ramdhanjr11/Sea-Kidul-App/README.md

 # Sea-Kidul-App
-This app suppose to completing my skripsi with (Dijkstra Algorithm Method)
+This app is attempt to completing Ramdhan's skripsi with (Dijkstra Algorithm Method)